NFL announces $100,000 grant to Louisiana group VOTE for voter registration campaign

 It was a typical morning in Magistrate Court in New Orleans: Twelve defendants were making their first appearances on recent arrests, 10 of th…

-The grant announcement comes nine months after Commissioner Roger Goodell toured the New Orleans criminal justice system by visiting Magistrate Court and the Orleans Public Defenders office.
+The grant announcement comes nine months after Commissioner Roger Goodell toured the New Orleans criminal justice system, visiting Magistrate Court and the Orleans Public Defenders office.

 Goodell met with Henderson, Saints owner Gayle Benson and players Demario Davis and Ben Watson.
 Henderson credited that visit, along with the advocacy of Davis and Watson, for the grant.

-In May 2018, the NFL agreed with the Players Coalition, an athletes’ organization created after Kaepernick kneeled on the field during the national anthem to protest police shootings of black men, to create a $90 million “social justice partnership.”
+In May 2018, the NFL agreed with the Players Coalition — an athletes’ organization created after Kaepernick knelt during the national anthem before games to protest police shootings of black men — to create a $90 million “social justice partnership.”

-Kaepernick’s protest -- and the league’s response -- drew heated criticism from all sides.
-Some progressives blasted the NFL when Kaepernick found himself unable to land a quarterback job as a free agent in 2017.
+Both Kaepernick’s protest and the league’s response drew heated criticism from all sides.
+Some progressives blasted the NFL when Kaepernick found himself unable to land a job as a free agent with any team in 2017.

 Henderson said he had no qualms about receiving the grant, pointing to the many Saints fans served by his organization.